gvwilson/thirdbit/src/fiction/iffy/index.md

 "You should see the other guy," she said grinning woozily.
-"Any idea where our gear is?"
+"Any idea where our gear's at?"

 He shook his head.
 "Not a moss.